Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

 \subsection{Mixing in high-dimensional multimodal data spaces}

 In the following, we discuss the computational role of background oscillations for spiking networks trained to represent complex distributions over high-dimensional visual data.
-As a simplified model of cortical visual hierarchy, we consider recurrent layered LIF networks, which we train as simultaneous generative and discriminative models (\cref{fig:norb}a).
-These two forms of computation happen concurrently and bidirectionally: the label neurons classify the state of the visible layer, while the visible neurons adapt their states to produce images that are compatible to the category represented by the label layer.
-High-dimensional, but well-recognizable visual data confronts such networks with two contradictory challenges.
-On the one hand, they need to produce good samples, i.e., clean images corresponding to particular categories; this corresponds to the buildup of sharp, high-probability modes separated by large vanishing-probability volumes of the state space that correspond to out-of-distribution samples.
-On the other hand, they need to be able to switch between different modes in order to fully sample from the target distribution; this is at fundamental odds with the probability landscape described above.
+Here, we have chosen two commonly used visual datasets to serve as examples, but our conclusions hold for arbitrary distributions.
+As a simplified model of cortical visual hierarchy, we consider recurrent layered spiking networks consisting of LIF neurons, which we train as simultaneous generative and discriminative models (\cref{fig:norb}a).
+These two forms of computation happen concurrently and bi-directionally: the label neurons classify the state of the visible layer, while the visible neurons adapt their states to produce images that are compatible with the class represented by the label layer.
+For each class, during the preceding training, probability mass was built up in the corresponding region of the probability landscape, forming the modes of the network.

+High-dimensional but well-recognizable visual data confronts such networks with two contradictory challenges.
+On the one hand, they need to produce good samples, i.e., clean images corresponding to particular sharp high-probability modes separated by large vanishing-probability volumes of the state space that correspond to out-of-distribution samples.
+On the other hand, they need to be able to switch between different modes in order to sample from the target distribution fully; this is at fundamental odds with the probability landscape described above.
 This so-called mixing problem is well-known and quasi-ubiquitous for sampling models.